-Alyssa Milano ‘So Excited’ As She Confirms ‘Who’s The Boss’ Reboot With TV Dad Tony Danza
+Alyssa Milano ‘So Excited’ As She Confirms ‘Who’s The Boss?’
+Reboot With TV Dad Tony Danza

 Alyssa Milano says she is “so excited” to step back into Samantha Micelli’s shoes.
-The 47-year-old actress announced news of a reboot of her 1980s sitcom Who’s the Boss with her Instagram fans.
+The 47-year-old actress announced news of a reboot of her 1980s sitcom Who’s the Boss? with her Instagram fans.

 Milano shared a throwback photo from the Emmy-winning comedy to her social media page.
 In the pic, she is hamming it up with her TV dad, Tony Danza, in a classic scene from the sitcom, which aired on ABC from 1984 to 1992.

-In the caption to the photo, Milano wrote that she has wanted to tell fans that Who’s the Boss is coming back for “so long.”
+In the caption to the photo, Milano wrote that she has wanted to tell fans that Who’s the Boss? is coming back for “so long.”
 The actress added that the time is “right” to revisit the characters from the show and see where they are nearly 30 years after the original series ended.

 In comments to the post, Danza posted heart emoji to which Milano replied, “[Tony Danza] love you!”